 2. Transportation

-Use public transport instead of owning a car to avoid high costs related to fuel, parking, and maintenance.
+Use public transport instead of owning a car.
 Purchase a monthly bus or train pass, which is much more cost-effective than daily tickets.

 3. Food

-Cook meals at home using fresh ingredients from local supermarkets and wet markets.
-Limit dining out at expensive restaurants and explore affordable hawker centers for budget-friendly meals.
+Cook meals at home using fresh ingredients from local supermarkets and wet markets, and explore affordable hawker centres for budget-friendly meals.

 4. Utilities

-Be mindful of electricity and water usage by turning off appliances when not in use.
-Choose energy-efficient appliances to lower monthly utility bills.
+Be mindful of electricity and water usage and choose energy-efficient appliances to lower monthly bills.

 Why Propelld?

 Propelld offers easy and flexible education loans for students.
-With fast approvals, simple paperwork, and low-interest rates, they make it easier for you to fund your education.
-Whether you're studying in India or abroad, Propelld provides customised loan options to meet your needs, helping you focus on your studies without financial stress.
+With fast approvals, simple paperwork, and competitive interest rates, they make it easier for you to fund your education.
+Whether you're studying in India or abroad, Propelld provides customised loan options to meet your needs.

 | Particulars | Details |